 - Disclosure of additional sources of funding

 - Award Communication: All award decisions are communicated via e-mail.
-If you do not read your e-mail regularly, please clearly indicate this on your application.

 - Application Submission: No faxed or mailed entries will be accepted.
 The online application should be in English.

 - Limited Funding: Since this is a competition in which many worthy applicants participate, no one should presume funding.
 We attempt to be as generous as possible in making awards, but also must convey that funds are limited and demand is high.

 - Supplemental Funding: The Calihan travel grants are designed to be supplemental in nature.
 As such, when planning your travel, we encourage applicants to secure multiple sources of funding.